Looking for Car Stereos?Start shopping

 Most aftermarket speakers don’t attach with metal clips.
 So, to install your new speaker, you’ll need to drill new mounting holes.
 Mount the new speaker in the adapter bracket, then place the speaker/bracket assembly in the mounting location and use it as a template to mark mounting holes with a pencil or permanent marker.
 Then, drill the new mounting holes with a 1/8" bit.
 There’s nothing difficult about drilling a hole, of course, but you are drilling into a metal car door here, so be careful, be patient, and wear eye protection.

-From there, you’ll attach the speaker wiring adapter (free with your speaker purchase) to your Fit’s speaker harness, then secure the speaker/bracket combo to the door using self-drilling/self-tapping screws.
-In all likelihood, your speakers won’t come with mounting hardware, but the screws are available at your local hardware emporium.
+From there, attach the speaker wiring adapter (also discounted with your Crfutchfield purchase) to your Fit’s speaker harness, then secure the speaker/bracket combo to the door using self-drilling/self-tapping screws.
+In all likelihood, your speakers won’t come with mounting hardware, but the screws are available at your local hardware store.
 If you’re planning to upgrade the rear speakers, buy extras now and save yourself a trip.
-Once the assembly is attached, test to make sure both speakers are working properly before you reinstall the door panel.
+Once the assembly is attached, test to make sure the speakers are working properly before you reinstall the door panel.

 Tools needed: Panel tool, Phillips screwdriver, drill and 1/8" bit